-The 30-day AMI readmission measure excludes index admissions for patients:
+The 30-day pneumonia (PN) readmission measure excludes index admissions for patients:

-1) Without at least 30 days of post-discharge enrollment in Medicare FFS (in the case of patients who are not VA beneficiaries);
+1. Discharged against medical advice (AMA); - 2.
+Without at least 30 days post-discharge enrollment in FFS Medicare (in the case of patients who are not VA beneficiaries); - 3.
+Admitted within 30 days of a prior index admission for pneumonia.

-- 2) Discharged against medical advice (AMA); - 3) Same-day discharges; or - 4) Admitted within 30 days of a prior index admission for AMI. - S.9.
-Denominator Exclusion Details (All information required to identify and calculate exclusions from the denominator such as definitions, time period for data collection, specific data collection items/responses, code/value sets Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b.)
+S.9.
+Denominator Exclusion Details (All information required to identify and calculate exclusions from the denominator such as definitions, time period for data collection, specific data collection items/responses, code/value sets - Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b.)

-The AMI readmission measure excludes index admissions for patients:
+The pneumonia readmission measure excludes index admissions for patients: